 Perform regular WordPress website maintenance to keep your site up-to-date and in top shape.

-Make it a part of your WordPress website maintenance to backup your site and data on both the host server and your computer.
+Make it a part of your WordPress website maintenance to back up your site and data on both the host server and your computer.
 The backups should include all the files needed to run your website as well as a complete export of the WordPress database.
-You should be able to bring up a copy of your site on a brand new host from one of your backups.
-If you have a site with frequent content changes, you might want to consider scheduling automatic backups more frequently to ensure that data is backed up regularly in case something goes wrong.
+You should be able to bring up a copy of your site on a brand-new host from one of your backups.
+If you have a site with frequent content changes, you might want to consider scheduling automatic backups more frequently to ensure that data is saved regularly in case something goes wrong.

-Tip: This is where a full-service host provider, such as WP Engine, really comes in handy because they offer daily automatic backups.
+Tip: This is where a full-service host provider like WP Engine really comes in handy because they offer daily automatic backups.

 Tip: We highly recommend taking the extra time each quarter to use a link checker to fix any broken internal or external links and make sure everything is connected correctly.

 In addition to the technical component of WordPress website maintenance, SEO and metrics are also essential to keep your site running smoothly.
-You can use Moz’s SEO audit tool to make sure your site is optimized and on track with consistent website audits.
-Small- and medium-sized, non-eCommerce businesses should perform SEO site audits quarterly, while larger companies should perform them monthly.
+Small- and medium-sized, non-eCommerce businesses should perform SEO audits quarterly, while larger companies should complete them monthly.